aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Standard Reports/Solution/Solution_-_Display_Most_Violated_Constraints.rst

-If this option equals :math:`n \ne 0`, a summary table will be printed, which contains:
+If this option is unequal to 0, a summary table will be printed, which contains:

 *	the largest constraint violation, the sum of constraint violations and the number of constraint violations;
 *	the largest variable bound violation, the sum of variable bound violations and the number of variable bound violations;